samjwill/nvim-unception/README.md

 unception described above.***

-Other Neovim command-line arguments that do not involve editing a file or directory may not work as expected from within the terminal emulator, (e.g. passing `-b` to edit in binary mode or opening a file as read-only when the server session is not set to read-only mode).
-Note that any commands that might not work well within the Neovim terminal emulator should work just fine when launching the initial server session.
+Other Neovim command-line arguments that do not involve editing a file or directory may not work as expected from *within* the terminal emulator, (e.g. passing `-b` to edit in binary mode when inside of a terminal buffer or opening a file as read-only when the server session is not set to read-only mode).
+Note that any commands that might not work well within Neovim terminal buffers should work just fine outside of terminal buffers.
+They should also behave as as they do by default if you pass the disable flag detailed above, even within the terminal emulator.

 # Settings

-See `doc/nvim-unception.txt` for usage details, or after installation, run `:help nvim-unception`.
+For usage details and options (such as setting the new buffers to be opened in new tabs instead of the current window), see `doc/nvim-unception.txt`, or after installation, run `:help nvim-unception`.

 # Installation